LukeGrahamLandry/blockgame/devlog.md

 - RustRover still can't find the generated file in OUT_DIR.

 But fixed both by deleting the `.idea` folder and restarting, so it re-indexed.
 Maybe that would have worked before.
-Seems like I don't have to redo that when the file changes.
-Maybe only when adding new ones?
+Seems like I don't always have to redo that when the file changes, but it's unreliable.
+Clicking into it sometimes gets you an old version.

 Now adding blocks is easy.
 - Solid: load the texture to the atlas, add its indexes to the list.
 Choose the right indexes for each shape: cube, grass, or pillar.